 - make well-informed decisions, taking advice when they need to.

 The Charity Commission publication CC3, ‘The essential trustee: what you need to know’ provides more detailed guidance for both new and existing trustees.
-The guidance sets out trustees’ duties and responsibilities under seven headings:
+The guidance sets out trustees’ duties and responsibilities under six headings:

 - ensure your charity is carrying out its purposes for the public benefit